protontypes/open-sustainable-technology/README.md

 - [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.
 - [OpenSmartMeter](https://github.com/EnAccess/OpenSmartMeter) - Low-cost & OEM agnostic GSM prepaid smart energy meter with a customizable API.

-### Energy System Data Access
+### Data Accessibility and Integration
 - [OpenNEM](https://github.com/opennem/opennem-fe) - Aims to make the wealth of public Australian Electricity Market data more accessible to a wider audience.
+- [The Public Utility Data Liberation Project](https://github.com/catalyst-cooperative/pudl) - Makes the US' energy data easier to access and use.
+- [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.
+- [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
+- [powerplantmatching](https://github.com/PyPSA/powerplantmatching) - A toolset for cleaning, standardizing and combining multiple power plant databases.
+- [TransitionZero Python Client](https://github.com/transition-zero/tz-client) - This Python Client gives programmatic access to all the functionality of TransitionZero, a not-for-profit set to decarbonise energy systems by supporting global businesses and emerging market governments with open, granular and accessible data.
+- [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.

+### Renewable Energy Data and Forecasting
+- [renewable power plant](https://github.com/Open-Power-System-Data/renewable_power_plants) - Contains scripts to create lists of renewable power plants in Germany, Denmark, France and Poland, and daily time series of cumulated installed capacity per energy source type for Germany.
+- [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
+- [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data.

+### Power Systems and Grid Data
 - [Open Power System Data](https://open-power-system-data.org/data-sources) - A list of primary data sources that are helpful for power system modeling of Europe.
-- [The Public Utility Data Liberation Project](https://github.com/catalyst-cooperative/pudl) - Makes the US' energy data easier to access and use.
-- [Global Power Plant Database](https://github.com/wri/global-power-plant-database) - A comprehensive, global and open source database of power plants.
-- [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
 - [time series](https://github.com/Open-Power-System-Data/time_series) - Contains scripts that compile time series data of the European power system.
-- [renewable power plant](https://github.com/Open-Power-System-Data/renewable_power_plants) - Contains scripts to create lists of renewable power plants in Germany, Denmark, France and Poland, and daily time series of cumulated installed capacity per energy source type for Germany.
 - [conventional power plants](https://github.com/Open-Power-System-Data/conventional_power_plants) - Contains data on conventional power plants for Germany as well as other selected European countries.
 The data include individual power plants with their technical characteristics.
+- [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
-- [open-MaStR](https://github.com/OpenEnergyPlatform/open-MaStR) - Download and process German energy data from BNetzA database Marktstammdatenregister.
+- [gridstatus](https://github.com/kmax12/gridstatus) - Provides standardized API to access energy data from the major Independent System Operators in the United States.
+- [ElexonDataPortal](https://github.com/OSUKED/ElexonDataPortal) - Wrapper for the Balancing Mechanism Reporting Service API to balance power flowing on to and off from the electricity Transmission System in Great Britain.
+- [NYISOToolkit](https://github.com/m4rz910/NYISOToolkit) - A collection of modules for accessing power system data, generating statistics, and creating visualizations from the New York Independent System Operator.

+### Global and Regional Energy Data
-- [powerplantmatching](https://github.com/PyPSA/powerplantmatching) - A toolset for cleaning, standardizing and combining multiple power plant databases.
+- [Global Power Plant Database](https://github.com/wri/global-power-plant-database) - A comprehensive, global and open source database of power plants.
 - [GeoNuclearData](https://github.com/cristianst85/GeoNuclearData) - Database with information about Nuclear Power Plants worldwide.
-- [pyEIA](https://github.com/thomastu/pyEIA) - An Energy Information Administration API Python client for researchers who need data.
-- [EIA](https://github.com/ropensci/eia) - An R package wrapping the US Energy Information Administration open data API.
-- [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data.
-- [NYISOToolkit](https://github.com/m4rz910/NYISOToolkit) - A collection of modules for accessing power system data, generating statistics, and creating visualizations from the New York Independent System Operator.
 - [UKgrid](https://github.com/RamiKrispin/UKgrid) - An R data package with the UK National Grid historical demand for electricity between April 2005 and October 2019.
 - [USgrid](https://github.com/RamiKrispin/USgrid) - The hourly demand and supply of electricity in the US.
 - [ESIOS](https://github.com/SanPen/ESIOS) - Comprehensive library to access the Spanish electricity market entity in Python.
 - [energy-data](https://github.com/owid/energy-data) - Data on global energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.
-- [OpenEI](https://openei.org/wiki/Main_Page) - A knowledge-sharing online community dedicated to connecting people with the latest information and data on energy resources from around the world.
-- [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
-- [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.
+- [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.
 - [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
+- [open-MaStR](https://github.com/OpenEnergyPlatform/open-MaStR) - Download and process German energy data from BNetzA database Marktstammdatenregister.

+### API Clients and Wrappers
+- [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
+- [pyEIA](https://github.com/thomastu/pyEIA) - An Energy Information Administration API Python client for researchers who need data.
+- [EIA](https://github.com/ropensci/eia) - An R package wrapping the US Energy Information Administration open data API.
 - [eiapy](https://github.com/systemcatch/eiapy) - A simple wrapper for the U.S. Energy Information Administration API.
-- [Power Station Dictionary](https://github.com/OSUKED/Power-Station-Dictionary) - A power station dictionary that enables mapping between various naming conventions and associated plant metadata.
-- [ElexonDataPortal](https://github.com/OSUKED/ElexonDataPortal) - Wrapper for the Balancing Mechanism Reporting Service API to balance power flowing on to and off from the electricity Transmission System in Great Britain.
+- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.

+### Energy Policy and Monitoring
 - [Open Energy Tracker](https://gitlab.com/diw-evu/oet/openenergytracker) - An open data platform for monitoring and visualizing energy policy targets.
-- [gridstatus](https://github.com/kmax12/gridstatus) - Provides standardized API to access energy data from the major Independent System Operators in the United States.
-- [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
-- [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.
 - [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
-- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.
-- [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.
-- [TransitionZero Python Client](https://github.com/transition-zero/tz-client) - This Python Client gives programmatic access to all the functionality of TransitionZero, a not-for-profit set to decarbonise energy systems by supporting global businesses and emerging market governments with open, granular and accessible data.

 ## Consumption
 ### Buildings and Heating